Daniel writes on any subject based on his actual experiences and those of others as well as topics founded on facts established by research.

-Instead I will talk about a simple, no-cost technique on how to pass a smog test if your vehicle has already undergone one and failed because of a bad catalytic converter.
+Yes.
+In this article, I will share a simple, no-cost technique on how to pass a smog test if your vehicle has already undergone one and failed because of a bad catalytic converter.
 Replacing a catalytic converter is expensive.
 This simple home remedy will avoid having to buy one and won't cost a penny.

 Incidentally, this method can also be used before going for your first smog test to ensure that you pass the test the first time around.

-Steps to Ensure Passing an Ordinary Smog Test
+7 Steps to Pass an Ordinary Smog Test

-- Change Engine Oil – Cleaner oil in the engine helps considerably in a cleaner exhaust.
+- Change the engine oil.
+Cleaner oil in the engine helps considerably in cleaner exhaust.

-- Warm up engine – Run your car for at least 20 minutes prior to a smog test.
+- Warm up the engine.
+Run your car for at least 20 minutes prior to a smog test.

 - The use of fuel additives can be good and bad: Good if used consistently over many months prior to a smog test, Bad if you use the additives only for a short period before a test.